fengyuanchen/viewerjs/README.md

 - Type: `Boolean`
 - Default: `true`

-Show the tooltip with image ratio (percentage) when zoom in or zoom out.
+Show the tooltip with image ratio (percentage) when zooming in or zooming out.

 ### transition